wilkie/blog/posts/learning-mistakes-from-doom-masters.md

 ```

 This will ensure strafe 50 is no longer a problem.
 You will now not be able to do any better than the original strafe 40.

+## Your turn

+You can try these tricks as well!
+Grab a copy of Doom and try running through the levels.
+Use the cheat code `idclev14` to go to the level the screen cap above illustrates.
+You can find a guide to other strategies [here](http://doom.wikia.com/wiki/E1M4:_Command_Control_%28Doom%29).

+On Thursday at around 8:45pm EST, the Speed Demos Archive charity will be live speed demoing the entire Doom game while giving further commentary on the techniques.
+Please, [go watch](http://marathon.speeddemosarchive.com/) (right now, in fact, for other games!) and consider donating to Prevent Cancer for prizes and general well-being.
+Here is a [schedule](http://marathon.speeddemosarchive.com/schedule).

 ## Making mistakes